lf-edge/ekuiper/docs/en_US/guide/sources/builtin/redis.md

 Before using the Redis Source Connector, it's essential to configure the connection settings and other relevant parameters.
 Here are the available configuration options:

-The configure file for the redis source is in */etc/sources/redis.yaml* in which the path to the file can be specified.
+The configuration file for the Redis source is located at */etc/sources/redis.yaml*, where you can specify the path to the file.

 ```yaml
 default: